joagre/ratatoskr/ideas/r.md

 `link(job)` : Send a message `#(JobMonitor.died, job, reason)` to me if a job dies.
 Do the same to the linked job if I die.

-The `spawn` keyword have the siblings `mspawn` and `lspawn`.
-They, respectively, spawn jobs at the same time as they create a monitor, or a link.
-That didn't come as a surprise.
+The `spawn` expression may also take an extra `monitor` or `link` specifier to spawn jobs and create a monitor or link at tyhe same time.
+(See ackermann example below).

 `kill(job)`: Just like that

 ## A concurrency example

 A small concurrent example may clear things up.
-Below is a main function which spawns jobs to compute Ackermann function values for the parameters `m = 3, n = 1 ..
+Below jobs are spawned which compute Ackermann function values for the parameters `m = 3, n = 1 ..
 10`.
 The `main` function uses an Ackermann singleton to start 10 jobs and then waits for all jobs to send a result back as a message.

-### An example

-Right in your face:

 ```
 import std.jobs : OnCrowding, Job